Ancient art: West Asia and Mediterranean

-Pre-Islamic Arabia
+Arabian

 The art of Pre-Islamic Arabia is related to that of neighbouring cultures.
 Pre-Islamic Yemen produced stylized alabaster heads of great aesthetic and historic charm.
 Most of the pre-Islamic sculptures are made of alabaster.

 Archaeology has revealed some early settled civilizations in Saudi Arabia: the Dilmun civilization on the east of the Arabian Peninsula, Thamud north of the Hejaz, and Kinda and Al-Magar civilization in the central of Arabian Peninsula.

 The earliest known events in Arabian history are migrations from the peninsula into neighbouring areas.
-In antiquity, the role of South Arabian societies such as Saba (Sheba) in the production and trade of aromatics not only brought such kingdoms wealth but also tied the Arabian peninsula into trade networks, resulting in far-ranging artistic influences.
+In antiquity, the role of South Arabian societies such as Saba (Sheba) in the production and trade of aromatics not only brought such kingdoms wealth but also tied the Arabian Peninsula into trade networks, resulting in far-ranging artistic influences.

 It seems probable that before around 4000 BC the Arabian climate was somewhat wetter that today, benefitting from a monsoon system that has since moved south.
 During the late fourth millennium BC permanent settlements began to appear, and inhabitants adjusted to the emerging dryer conditions.
 In southwestern Arabia (modern Yemen) a moister climate supported several kingdoms during the second and first millennia BC.
 The most famous of these is Sheba, the kingdom of the biblical Queen of Sheba.
 These societies used a combination of trade in spices and the natural resources of the region, including aromatics such as frankincense and myrrh, to build wealthy kingdoms.
 Mārib, the Sabaean capital, was well positioned to tap into Mediterranean as well as Near Eastern trade, and in kingdoms to the east, in what is today Oman, trading links with Mesopotamia, Persia, and even India were possible.
 The area was never a part of the Assyrian or Persian empires, and even Babylonian control of north-west Arabia seems to have been relatively short-lived.
 Later Roman attempts to control the region's lucrative trade were foundered.
 This impenetrability to foreign armies doubtless augmented ancient rulers' bargaining power in the spice and incense trade.

 Although subject to external influences, south Arabia retained characteristics particular to itself.
 The human figure is typically based on strong, square shapes, the fine modeling of detail contrasting with a stylized simplicity of form.